Fern Cottage (California): Legacy

 The extensive archives of Fern Cottage have provided documentation, including photographs, for historical publications.

 Possibly the first wedding to occur at Fern Cottage was held in 1891 for friends of the family.
 Another was held in 1897.
 Today, weddings occur each year in the gardens.

-Similarly, at least two memorial services have been held at Fern Cottage since the 1990s.
+Similarly, at least three memorial services have been held at Fern Cottage between 1994 and 2026.

-Fern Cottage, owned by the non-profit Fern Cottage Foundation, is now a house museum and events venue.
+Fern Cottage, owned by the non-profit Fern Cottage Foundation, is now a house museum (tours by appointment) and events venue.